jamie2210/C1_MS2_DCG/README.md

 <details><summary>Intro</summary>
 <img src="docs/features/intro.png">
 </details>

+#### Modal Pop up
+- Upon arriving to the site a welcome modal pops up
+- It details where to find the games, the rules and contact informaton
+-

 #### Navigation Buttons & Character Images (Navigation buttons featured on all pages)
 - Navigation buttons are featured on all pages.